Comparing Third-Party Risk Management Approaches: A Deep Dive into Four Solution Types

 Cybersecurity risk ratings tools are notorious for returning false positives.
 This can make it difficult for third-party risk teams to properly understand the true risks they face and require significant investigation time, distracting from important risk mitigation activity.

-Cybersecurity risk ratings tools are meant for organizations that are only concerned with monitoring cyber risk – or that have the resources to stitch together multiple different monitoring feeds to address other types of risks.
+Cybersecurity risk ratings tools are meant for organizations only concerned with monitoring cyber risk – or with the resources to stitch together multiple monitoring feeds to address other types of risks.
 These tools also fall short for organizations that must adhere to regulatory requirements to understand the effectiveness of third-party internal IT security controls.
-This is why cybersecurity risk ratings tools are often used to complement more comprehensive solutions for assessing third-party risk.
+This is why cybersecurity risk ratings tools often complement more comprehensive solutions for assessing third-party risk.

 Source-to-Pay Suites